Football championship sidelines Louisiana inaugural ball

 BATON ROUGE, La.
 (AP) — Louisiana Gov. John Bel Edwards won't have an inaugural ball to celebrate the start of his second term in office, a disruption to tradition caused by college football's national championship game.

 With the governor and other Louisiana football fans hoping LSU will reach the championship, Edwards announced Wednesday that the scheduling conflict will sideline the ball.
-If LSU is in the game, Edwards would be watching it from the governor's suite in the stadium.
+If LSU is in the game, Edwards will watch it from the governor's suite in the stadium.

 Tentative plans are being made for a “Governor's Ball” in New Orleans to be held later in 2020.